-OWNER: KEY NOTES OS = Open spall IS = Insipient spall P = Patch NAPERVILLE FP = Failed patch HC = Hairline crack C = Crack SELVENWALK FOR GENERATIONS TO COME FINISH TYPES C-01 = Smooth form finish NAPERVILLE RIVERWALK 400 S Eagle St, Naperville, IL 60540 C-02 = Exposed aggregate P-01 = Smooth form finish P-02 = Textured finish (C - Cast in place Concrete P - Precast Concrete) ENGINEERING RESOURCE GENERAL NOTES 1.
+OWNER: KEY NOTES OS = Open spall IS = Insipient spall P = Patch NAPERVILLE FP = Failed patch HC = Hairline crack C = Crack SELVENWALK FOR GENERATIONS TO COME FINISH TYPES C-01 = Smooth form finish NAPERVILLE RIVERWALK 400 S Eagle St, Naperville, IL 60540 C-02 = Exposed aggregate P-01 = Smooth form finish P-02 = Textured finish ENGINEER OF RECORD: ENGINEERING ENGINEERING RESOURCE ASSOCIATES (C - Cast in place Concrete P - Precast Concrete) ENGINEERING RESOURCE GENERAL NOTES 1.
 Compression ring connections present in varying degrees of corrosion.
-Sealant work ASSOCIATES 3s701 West Avenue, Suite 150 Warrenville, IL 60555 protecting the connections from water infiltration is inconsistent and/or not serviceable. degrees at interior ring embed connections, beam embeds and channel embed CHEM CONSULTANTS, LLC 3.
+Sealant work ASSOCIATES 3s701 West Avenue, Suite 150 Warrenville, IL 60555 protecting the connections from water infiltration is inconsistent and/or not serviceable.
+MATERIAL CONSULTANT: 2.
+Corrosion staining is present in varying degrees at interior ring embed connections, beam embeds and channel embed locations. echem consultants, LLC 3.
 Skyward facing setbacks are not sloped to shed water.
 Some appear to have a waterproofing membrane which needs to be 4 Jefferson Plaza, Suite 500 Poughkeepsie, NY 12601 replaced.
 4. Composite decks at the Gallery, Belfry and Observation deck levels present Brush Architects varying levels of corrosion from severe tomoderate.5.
 Stair treads, risers and tread angle BRUSH ARCHITECTS, LLC 4200 N Francisco, Chicago, IL 60618 supports present ongoing corrosion.
-6. Stair tread traffic membrane deteriorated and delaminating. notes and observations.
+6. Stair tread traffic membrane deteriorated and delaminating.
+7. See drawings and report for additional notes and observations.
 8. These notes are based on cursory observations and are not meant to be an exhaustive survey of the conditions.
 9. Drawings may be amended during for detailed construction documents.
-PREPARED SPECIFICALLY FOR THE PROJECT LISTED BELOW.
+THESE DOCUMENTS HAVE BEEN PREPARED SPECIFICALLY FOR THE PROJECT LISTED BELOW.
 THEY ARE NOT SUITABLE FOR USE ON OTHER PROJECTS OR IN OTHER LOCATIONS WITHOUT THE APPROVAL AND PARTICIPATION OF ECHEM CONSULTANTS LLC.
 REPRODUCTION IS PROHIBITED.
-ISSUE: DESCRIPTION: DATE: DRWN CHK APPR 1 FOR INTERNAL REVIEW 6/4/18 DWG SCALE: NOT TO SCALE CAD DWG FILE: COPYRIGHT: ECHEM CONSULTANTS LLC PROJECT: MOSER TOWER AND CARILLON DRAWING NOTES Naperville, IL provided by others. b.
-The background drawings are for graphic CONDITION ASSESSMENT actual built conditions. c.
-Some background text may be mirrored.
-EAST indicate interior observations e.
-Elevations - blue notes with arrow leaders indicate exterior observations ELEVATIONS f.
+ISSUE: DESCRIPTION: DATE: DRWN CHK APPR 1 FOR INTERNAL REVIEW 6/4/18 DWG SCALE: NOT TO SCALE CAD DWG FILE: MOSER TOWER AND CARILLON DRAWING NOTES Naperville, IL a.
+Background drawings have been provided by others. b.
+The background drawings are for graphic CONDITION ASSESSMENT representation only and may not reflect the actual built conditions. c.
+Some background text may be mirrored. d.
+Elevations - red notes with round leaders EAST indicate interior observations e.
+Elevations - blue notes with arrow leaders indicate exterior observations CONCRETE FIN ELEVATIONS f.
 SE and NW elevations were inspected close-hand via swing stage.
 Other were PROJECT REFERENCE NUMBER: 88867-002 inspected from the ground and tower interior SHEET NUMBER: REVISION: